 I will not browse, download, upload or distribute any material that could be considered offensive, illegal or discriminatory.
-Exceptionally, use of controversial material as part of the curriculum should be planned and approved on every occasion (see policy).
+Exceptionally, use of controversial material as part of the curriculum should be planned and approved on every occasion.

-I will report any accidental access to or receipt of inappropriate materials or filtering breach to Emma Fenn.
+I will report any accidental access to or receipt of inappropriate materials or filtering breach to Emma Fenn or any of the 5 x DSLs.

-I understand that all my use of the internet and other related technologies can be traced and monitored and, should it be required, must be made available to my line manager, headteacher and others as required.
+I understand that all my use of the internet and other related technologies can be traced and monitored and, should it be required, must be made available to my line manager, Headteacher and others as required.